blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 95. Magic Weapon: You touch one weapon and it gains a +3 to attack and damage rolls for the next hour.
 96. Soul Bind: You may bind the soul of a humanoid to a sword, provided they have less than 5HP.
 The sword gains an attack and damage bonus according to the creature's maximum hit points(Less than 10 = +1, less than 20 = +2, 20 or more = +3)
 97. Truth: You touch a creature, and for the next hour it can only speak the truth to the best of its ability.
-98. Resurrection: You destroy a gem worth 100GP and sprinkle the dust over a corpse, bringing it back to life.
+98. Resurrection: You destroy a soul gem and sprinkle the dust over a corpse, bringing it back to life.
 99. Life drain: A creature you can see must succeed a WIS save to halve 10 damage and avoid transfering 10 years of youth to you.
 100. Aura of life: Now, and at the start of your turn for the next minute, you may heal all creatures within 10ft of you for 1d4 hit points.